boulderguitarsociety/boulderguitarsociety.github.io/Meetings.md

 layout: common
 title: Meetings
 description: >-
-  Describes when and where meetings are held and how to get there.
-  Includes a google map to help find the building, describes where to park and even shows floor plans of the building to help find the room.
+  Describes when and where meetings are held, what happens and how to get there.
+Includes a google map and floor plans of the building to help find the room.
 ---

 ### When, Where and What ###